loyada/typedpy/docs/serialization.rst

 Deserialization
 ---------------
-To deserialize a single field value directly, use :ref:`deserialize_single_field` .
+To deserialize a single field value directly, use :meth:`deserialize_single_field` .

 For example: